danlaush/video-wall/README.md

 - Generate streams from a list of URLs
 - Automate tiling based on number of streams (if <4, tile 2x2 not 3x3)
 - Manage list of streams in an interface
+- Suggest streams
+    - Not all streams are live 24 hours

 ## Struggles